Survivorship Bias and Global Equity Returns

 These problems can be avoided by researching funds that may have closed down.
 The problem is that it can be difficult to identify these funds from public sources.
 Again, news reports or analyst reports often provide the best starting point for such information, but they may not be comprehensive or updated.

-Avoiding the Bias with ETFs
+Avoiding the Bias With ETFs

 International ETFs provide a great way for international investors to avoid the problems associated with survivorship bias.
 Funds employing a full replication strategy purchase all stocks within an index, as opposed to using derivatives to gain exposure, which means they buy and sell shares to track the index as closely as possible over long periods of time.

-By looking at the holdings of these ETFs at various points in time, international investors can build a database that contains the historical index compositions of a given country, region, or other type of international ETF.
+By looking at the holdings of these ETFs at various points in time, international investors can build a database that contains the historical index compositions of a given country, region, or another type of international ETF.
 The database effectively provides a survivorship bias-free measure of that country’s performance, which can make ADR and foreign stock analysis a lot easier.

 Fund holdings can be easily found on most fund websites or prospectuses, which typically contain a downloadable Excel spreadsheet for a given period.
 If these sources are unavailable, ETFs must report their holdings on a regular basis with the SEC in N-Q filings, which can be found on SEC.gov.